5 min read

 Hi I'm Tinu, a community organizer

 I make an okay living speaking to large corps about #DEI & selling pay what you like ebooks/workshops to marginalized people.
-But my medical costs every month are now $2.1k after insurance.
-I need some help.
+But my medical costs every month are now $2.1k after insurance, so I need some help.

 If you're able to help me with my $2.1k/month in medical bills, I can receive donations here: